We will work together to determine what will be best for you.

 The techniques and approaches we use, include:

 Based on the understanding that our behavioural patterns, personality, and identity are developed and shaped by early experiences, this approach brings to light the implicit memories and unconscious processes from the past that are impacting the present.

 Guided by the principle that genuine human interaction involves the whole person – mind, body and emotions, Gestalt Psychotherapy helps us explore the essential parts of ourselves that we have learned to block so that we can maintain relationships.

-Somatic Psychotherapy is a nervous-system based approach rooted in the understanding that the body stores information and memory in many ways.
+Somatic therapy is a nervous-system based approach rooted in the understanding that the body stores information and memory in many ways.
 The techniques used work with body impulses and felt-experiences instead of the narratives our minds create.
-Sensorimotor Psychotherapy integrates Somatic techniques with cognitive and emotional processing to resolve trauma.
+Sensorimotor therapy integrates Somatic techniques with cognitive and emotional processing to resolve trauma.